 (and occasionally your children)?
 Hearing loss is so

 common.
-It’s almost a foregone conclusion as we get older.
+It’s practically a foregone conclusion as we get older.
 Does it have to be though?

 Researchers are researching it, and Pensacola Spinal Rehab Center

 is following the study to incorporate into our nutrition care!
 Vitamin D deficiency is again deemed

 hearing loss.
 It’s annoying, but new research provides

 some direction on how to possibly prevent it.
 A set

 of researchers indicated that older folks are at

 risk of hearing loss and osteoporosis.
 Vitamin D levels are considered

 in both conditions.
 Bone mineral density and hearing loss have been linked.
 These researchers found

 that low vitamin D levels were linked to low-frequency and